 BA in History and Conservation of the Cultural Heritage (First) MA in the Arts of Africa, Oceania, and the Americas (Distinction)

-Jacopo Gnisci is a PhD candidate at the School of Oriental and African Studies in London.
+Jacopo Gnisci is a PhD candidate and GTA at the School of Oriental and African Studies in London.
 His research focuses on the iconography of the Passion in Ethiopian Art.
-He is also the Editor-in-Chief of News File, the journal of the Anglo-Ethiopian Society, and of Polyvocia.
+He is also the Editor of News File, the journal of the Anglo-Ethiopian Society.

 - Jacopo Gnisci, A museum on Ethiopia and on the Adventurous Life of a Missionary that Lived there for Thirty-five Years.

 - Jacopo Gnisci, Continuity And Tradition: The Prominent Role Of Cyrillian Christology In Fifteenth Century Ethiopia.

 - Jacopo Gnisci, An Ethiopian Icon from a Private Collection in Florence.